Laufey and Kratos together in a God of War story scene

 PlayStation Blog First Look / PlayStation game page

-The Everywhen is described as the afterlife of the gods, a place where magic returns and gods or creatures from different mythologies can collide.
+The Everywhen is the afterlife of the gods, where magic returns, different mythologies can collide, and dead gods are said to return.

 PlayStation Blog First Look